High Cardinality Variable in Predictive Modeling

 We saw two cases to reduce cardinality, the first one doesn't care about the target variable, which can be dangerous in a predictive model, while the second one does.
 It creates a new variable based on the affinity -and representativity- of each input category to the target variable.

 Key concept: representativeness of each category regarding itself, and regarding to the event being predicted.
+One good point to explore is to analyze it based on statistical tests.

 What was mentioned in the beginning in respects to destroying the information in the input variable, implies that the resultant grouping have the same rates across groups (in a binary variable input).